ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 Click **Review policy** and name it Lambda-DynamoDB-CodingTips-Access.
 Hit **Create policy**.
-You now attached a new policy the existing **lambda_dynamodb_codingtips** role.
+You now attached a new policy to the existing **lambda_dynamodb_codingtips** role.
-The role summary looks like:
+The role summary looks like this:

 <div style="text-align: center;">
   <img src="/img/2018-09-18-How-to-Build-a-Serverless-Application/Role-lambda_dynamodb_codingtips_access.png" width="100%">